Graduate Curriculum and Requirements

 CSER 5000 and CSER 5001

-The “Introduction to American Studies” focuses on the interpretation of primary sources, and how to write about the different genres of American culture and history.
-“Methods in American Studies” focuses on the history of American and Ethnic Studies as areas of academic inquiry.
-Here students address issues in their own practice as researchers in relation to the major debates in the field.
+The “Introduction to American Studies” course focuses on the interpretation of primary sources and how to write about the various genres of American culture and history.
+“Methods in American Studies” delves into the history of American and Ethnic Studies as areas of academic inquiry.
+In this course, students address issues within their own research practices in relation to the major debates in the field.
+With these two foundational courses, students design their own curriculum from courses across the university with consultation from the program director.

 3 Courses in a Discipline Traditionally Associated with American Studies

-3 Courses Centered On An Interdisciplinary Theme or Idea
+3 Courses Centered on an Interdisciplinary Theme or Idea

-Students must consult with the program director before registering for classes each term, and formulate their trajectory according to the course offerings.
-A minimum of 30 points and 2 full residence units is required to graduate.
-Occasionally students reach the required 30 points and 2 full residence units before having taken 3 classes in each of their elective distribution categories; in these instances, the requirement of 30 points and 2 full residence units supersedes the distribution requirements and the student should graduate.
-Students must take at least one course at the 6000 level or above and may not take courses below the 4000 level.
-All of these courses must be taken for letter grades (grade option “L” in SSOL).
+Occasionally, students reach the required 30 points and 2 full residence units before having taken 3 classes in each of their elective distribution categories; in these instances, the requirement of 30 points and 2 full residence units supersedes the distribution requirements, and the student should graduate.

 Follow your progress with the Degree Checklist for Masters in American Studies.